top of page

 • Medical waste must be transported separately from other waste streams in leak-proof containers.

-• Transport workers must be equipped with personal protective equipment (PPE) and trained in safe handling procedures.
+• Transport workers must be equipped with personal protective equipment (PPE) and properly trained in safe handling procedures.

 • Ash from incinerated waste must be securely covered to prevent dust release during transport.